-Halifax offers a solid basic current account plus a range of options for those who are looking for something a little what bit more sophisticated:
+Halifax offers a free everyday current account, plus a range of options for those who are looking for something more specific:

 Halifax has two different reward accounts that come with various benefits and perks in return for a monthly fee.
 The Reward Current Account offers preferential rates on travel money as well rewards like a free monthly cinema ticket or £5 in cash, all in return for a £3 monthly fee.
 The fee isn’t charged if you deposit at least £1,500 into the account each month.
 The Ultimate Reward Account charges £17 each month and offers extras like travel insurance and home emergency cover.
 However, the cashback these accounts earn is limited to a restricted number of retailers, so you may want to compare current accounts to see if there’s a better deal available for you.

 Learn more about reward and incentive accounts

-Halifax’s student account offers a respectable fee-free overdraft of up to £1,500, but it doesn’t have any special discounts or benefits, so it may be worth checking out the competition – student accounts are known for the wide range of perks they offer, including railway and coach cards and free Amazon Prime memberships.
+Halifax’s student account offers a respectable fee-free overdraft of up to £1,500, but it doesn’t come with any freebies, so it may be worth checking out the competition – some student accounts offer incentives such as railcards and retail discounts.

 Learn more about student accounts